 All four canines were purchased by generous donations from our community.

 Sergeant Thomas is working with his second partner, “Bosco,” after retiring his first partner, “Sirus,” in 2008.
 “Bosco” is a Belgium Malinois and is dual-trained in partrol/narcotics.
 “Bosco” started serving the city of Klamath Falls in November of 2008.

 Officer Warner is working with his second partner, “Ares.” after retiring his partner “Achilles” in 2012.
-“Ares” is a Belgium Malinois and is dual-trained in patrol/explosives.
-“Achilles” started serving the city of Klamath Falls in November of 2005.
+“Ares” is a Belgium Malinois and is dual-trained in patrol/narcotics.
+“Ares” started serving the city of Klamath Falls in November of 2012.